impress/impress.js/DOCUMENTATION.md

 }
 ```

-The `.present` class is added to the [Step Element](#step-element) that is currently in the center of the camera perspective.
+The `.present` class is added to the [Step Element](#step-element) that is currently at the center of the camera.
 This is useful to create animations inside the step once the camera navigates to it.

 **Example:**